 - The car’s logbook whose registration number you want to keep

 - A cheque, bank draft or postal order worth £80 – made payable to ‘DVLA Swansea’

 The application is the same; just now, you need to fill out the DVLA V317 form by hand.
-You can download a copy, print it, and fill it.
+You can download and fill out a copy.
 If you can’t, you can get it through DVLA’s form order service.

 Ensure you have grasped everything written on the V317 guidance notes.
 Fill out the grey section on the form entitled ‘Option B’ by giving the registration number, make, model, and VIN/chassis details.
 You can find all this information in the logbook of the vehicle.

 Here too you need to select either ‘grantee’ or ‘nominee.’
 In the event you fail to fill this section, the presently registered keeper will get the retention certificate.

 Examine the Option B/Section 2 part of the V317 form and ensure you dispatch all the required documents to the DVLA.
-Naturally, it consists of the V5C form, and the payment proof (like cheque, draft or postal order of £80).
+Naturally, it consists of the V5C form and the payment proof (like a cheque, draft or postal order of £80).